AdobeDocs/marketo.en/help/marketo/product-docs/email-marketing/email-programs/email-program-actions/schedule-your-email-program.md

    ![](assets/image2017-12-5-14-3a3-3a58.png)

-1. You can also choose to use the [Recipient Time Zone](/help/marketo/product-docs/email-marketing/email-programs/email-program-actions/scheduling-with-recipient-time-zone/schedule-email-programs-with-recipient-time-zone.md) and/or [Head Start](/help/marketo/product-docs/email-marketing/email-programs/email-program-actions/head-start-for-email-programs.md) features.
+1. You can also choose to use the [[!UICONTROL Recipient Time Zone]](/help/marketo/product-docs/email-marketing/email-programs/email-program-actions/scheduling-with-recipient-time-zone/schedule-email-programs-with-recipient-time-zone.md) and/or [[!UICONTROL Head Start]](/help/marketo/product-docs/email-marketing/email-programs/email-program-actions/head-start-for-email-programs.md) features.

    ![](assets/image2017-12-5-14-3a3-3a12.png)